LPGSatellite/LPG_11/README.md

 ## Protocol Scripts

-In [`protocol-scripts`](https://github.com/LPGSatellite/LPG/tree/main/protocol-scripts), we provide the core shell scripts that execute the experimental workloads for LPG and the baseline systems.
+In [`protocol-scripts`](https://github.com/LPGSatellite/LPG/tree/main/scripts), we provide the scripts for LPG and the baseline systems.

-[`./satellite/`](https://github.com/LPGSatellite/LPG/tree/main/protocol-scripts/satellite) contains the workload scripts that run on the satellite's ARM processor.
+[`./satellite/`](https://github.com/LPGSatellite/LPG/tree/main/scripts/satellite) contains the scripts that run on the satellite's ARM processor.
 This includes scripts for running the different components of LPG, LOCA, and other baseline protocols.(LOCA, PGPP, MOSAIC, SPACECORE)

-[`./phone/`](https://github.com/LPGSatellite/LPG/tree/main/protocol-scripts/satellite) contains the client-side scripts that run on the UE phone.
-These scripts are used to drive the experiments, push necessary data, and benchmark performance
+[`./phone/`](https://github.com/LPGSatellite/LPG/tree/main/scripts/phone) contains the client-side scripts that run on the UE phone.
+These scripts are used to drive the experiments, push necessary data, and benchmark performance.

+The plot.ipynb file can generate all figures in section 5 of LPG paper.

-## Evaluation Data
+## Evaluation Results

-In [`data`](https://github.com/LPGSatellite/LPG/tree/main/data)  we provide the dataset and plotting code used in the LPG section 5 Evaluation.
+In [`Results`](https://github.com/LPGSatellite/LPG/tree/main/Results)  we provide the datasets used in the LPG section 5 Evaluation.
+By comparing the timestamps of log and telemetry records, we can get the temperature and power metrics of the on-board implementation of certain protocols.

 ## References